bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 @image{images/data-cycle.png, "A circular progression: (1) Ask Questions, (2) Consider Data, (3) Analyze Data, (4) Interpret Data, and starting over", 400}

 The Data Cycle is a _roadmap_, which helps guide us in the process of data analysis.

-(Step 1) We *Ask Questions* - which can be answered with data.{style="font-size:14pt"}
+1) We **Ask Questions** - which can be answered with data.{style="font-size:14pt"}

-(Step 2) We *Consider Data*.
+2) We **Consider Data**.
 This could be done by conducting a survey, observing and recording data, or finding a dataset.{style="font-size:14pt"}

-(Step 3) We *Analyze the Data*, to produce data displays and new tables of filtered or transformed data, to identify patterns and relationships.{style="font-size:14pt"}
+3) We **Analyze the Data**, to produce data displays and new tables of filtered or transformed data, to identify patterns and relationships.{style="font-size:14pt"}

-(Step 4) We *Interpret the Data*, answering questions and summarizing results.
+4) We **Interpret the Data**, answering questions and summarizing results.
 As we've already seen from the Animals Dataset, these interpretations often lead to _new_ questions....and the cycle begins again.{style="font-size:14pt"}

 <!--